 Measurable criteria for performance.

 C408.1.2 Preliminary commissioning report.
-A preliminary report of commissioning test procedures and results shall be completed and certified by the registered design professional or approved agency and provided to the building owner.
+A preliminary report of commissioning test procedures and results shall be completed and certified by the registered design professional or approved agency and provided to the building owner or owner’s authorized agent.
+The report shall be organized with mechanical, lighting, service water heating and metering findings in separate sections to allow independent review.
 The report shall be identified as "Preliminary Commissioning Report" and shall identify:

 Itemization of deficiencies found during testing required by this section that have not been corrected at the time of report preparation.